We speak to the people behind Thompson’s, the time-hallowed DIY wonderland on the Roman Road which has passed through three generations.

 Annie remembers her parents fondly, ‘They were loved and known by everyone.
-Hundred of local people came to their funerals.
+Hundreds of local people came to their funerals.
 They were hardworking, helping everyone as much as they could’.

 Their commitment to the business is their legacy.
 Annie adds, ‘They got up at around 4am everyday to get to the wholesalers or flower market to get stock before the shop opened because we were that busy’.

-When Ken passed away 17 years ago, Annie and her brother, Mark, helped Phyllis continue to run the space.
-The happily married owners Ken and Phyllis passed away within a few years of each other after reaching the 21st century, with Phyllis passing around 13 years ago.
+When Ken passed away, Annie and her brother, Mark, helped Phyllis continue to run the space.
+The happily married owners Ken and Phyllis passed away within a few years of each other after reaching the 21st century, with Phyllis passing around 4 years later.

 Helping hands Annie and Mark took over the shop and have been running it since.
 Annie has been working there for over 40 years, beginning by working part-time when she was 14.
 Katie’s Uncle, Mark, is still part of the shop but runs the maintenance company side, with an office at the back.

-Independent businesses are one of the foundations of the Roman, where most of the high street shops are owner occupied, many with a close-knit family team at its core.
-Holding off bigger, faceless businesses and corporations, Thompson’s, and their DIY dynasty, is a classic example of this.
+Independent businesses are one of the foundations of the Roman, where most of the high street shops are owner-occupied and many with a close-knit family team at their core.
+Holding off bigger, faceless businesses and corporations, Thompson’s and their DIY dynasty is a classic example of this.